Research

 Cultural and Theoretical Responses to the Crisis of Political Imagination

 If this assessment holds, then it does not suffice to defend existing democratic achievements.
-Addressing the crisis of democracy rather requires broadening the horizon of democratic possibilities by exploring potentials for deepening and pluralizing democracy.
-To achieve this goal, PREDEF goes beyond the sphere of politics narrowly defined as the body of existing political institutions (i.e., the minimal institutional framework of Western liberal democracy) and conventional channels for political participation.
-The project will turn to the fields of culture, art and intellectual history, as these fields hold hitherto untapped potentials for extending our democratic imaginary and disclosing political alternatives.
+Addressing the crisis of democracy requires broadening the horizon of democratic possibilities by exploring potentials for deepening and pluralizing democracy.
+To contribute to this goal, PREDEF goes beyond the sphere of politics narrowly defined as the body of existing political institutions (i.e., the minimal institutional framework of Western liberal democracy) and conventional channels for political participation.
+The project turns to the fields of culture, art, and the history of ideas, as these fields hold hitherto untapped potentials for expanding our democratic imagination and disclosing emancipatory alternatives.

 The main objectives are:

-• learning from alternative configurations of the past as well as boldly envisaging alternative democratic futures, specifically regarding institutional designs;
+- learning from neglected configurations of the past as well as envisaging alternative democratic futures, specifically regarding institutional designs;

 Scientific Approach & Structure

-PREDEF divides into three subprojects in the fields of cultural research, history of ideas, and democratic theory.
-They are designed to cross-fertilize each other, thus offering a comprehensive perspective on how to overcome the crisis of political imagination.
+PREDEF encompasses three subprojects in the fields of cultural research, the history of ideas, and democratic theory.
+They are designed to cross-fertilize each other, thus offering a comprehensive perspective on how to enliven democratic imagination.